 A few Arctic studies have documented noise from vessels (Table 3, Figure 4), but not nearly to the same extent as in non-Arctic areas.
-For example, at least two studies have measured source levels from ice breakers that were actively breaking ice (Erbe and Farmer 2000; Roth et al. 2013); however, Roth et al. (2013) did not provide broadband source levels, but rather source levels within a few non-sequential octave bands making comparison difficult.
-Erbe and Farmer (2000) measured high source levels from an ice breaker in the Beaufort Sea, ranging between 189 and 205 dB{med} between 100 Hz and 20 kHz.
+For example, at least two studies have measured source levels from ice breakers that were actively breaking ice (Erbe and Farmer 2000; Roth et al. 2013); however, one study was in deep water (Roth et al. 2013) and the other was in shallower waters (Erbe and Farmer 2000).
+Roth et al. (2013) also did not provide broadband source levels, but rather source levels within a few non-sequential octave bands making comparison difficult.
+Erbe and Farmer (2000) measured high source levels from an ice breaker in the Beaufort Sea, ranging between 189 and 205 dB (based on different percentiles and ice-breaking activities) between 100 Hz and 20 kHz.
 Roth et al. (2013) measured the source level of an icebreaker in the Arctic Ocean far north of Alaska, and measured source levels between 190 and 200 dB{rms} in the octave bands centered on 10, 50, and 100 Hz.
-One other Arctic study measured the source level of one research vessel in the eastern Beaufort Sea (Halliday et al. 2017), and the source level between 63 Hz and 20 kHz was 176 dB{rms}.
+One other Arctic study measured the source level of one research vessel in the eastern Beaufort Sea (Halliday et al. 2017), and the source level between 63 Hz and 20 kHz was 176 dB{mx}.